bgermann/cforms2/readme.txt

 has the fingerprint `D942 6F96 37DC A799 FF0F  9AF2 2626 D169 6443 8E53`.
 The git tags themselves are also signed beginning with version 14.8.

+Please note that cformsII depends on [PHP Session Extensions](http://php.net/manual/book.session.php), which are enabled by default.

 = Upgrading the plugin =

 If you want to upgrade from the original cformsII from deliciousdays.com, please